We Are 10 Women of Hope

 Patsy is a lifelong resident of Marietta and is grateful to share the blessings of 10 Women of Hope with the local community.

 Penny E. Warren, M.S.W, a former Hoosier, received her Bachelors and Masters of Social Work from Indiana University.
 Penny worked in the Cobb County court system for 11 years, followed by 27 years as a social worker with the Cobb County School System where she was known as the “resource queen”.
 She is now retired and active in many charity endeavors when not at her beach home on St. George Island.

 Penny has been a community advocate for over 40 years.
 She currently serves on the board of The Real Majority, a member of SafePath Children’s Advocacy Center’s gala committee, and Secretary and charter member of the North Cobb Civitan Club.
-Penny is also involved in the Kennesaw Business Association and Marietta Business Association and is on the Nanny/Manny Brigade for foster care children.
+Penny is also involved in the Kennesaw Business Association and Marietta Business Association.
 Her most recent love is being an ambassador for Youth in Mission.
 Penny was named YWCA Women of the Year in 2011.
 She is a founding member of 10 Women of Hope.